ahmaazouzi/bug-tracker/README.md

 	+ Rework the description section of the ticket modal and replace the textarea with a contenteditable div.
 	+ Work on the general layout of application and make it mobile friendly.
 As it stands, the app layout is terrible and can't accommodate different screen sizes.
 	+ Start converting the mockup into React components.
 This step, however, needs to have the previous step done correctly.
 The messed up layout is preventing me from moving to componentizing the mockup.
 React will also require a revision of Redux, webpack, probably Gulp and some testing library.

+## Corona Rattles the World, and I am a little bored of CSS (March 20, 2020):
+- This disease is wreaking havoc in the northern hemisphere and I started getting paranoid myself.

+## Webpack and Babel and all that Jazz (March 21, 2020):
+- I spent yesterday watching a few videos on tools I will definitely need in this projectas  I am using this project as a learning tool mainly.
+I got the hang of how gulp.js and now will move to webpack and babel.